andygeiss/fsm/README.md

 3. Got Feather

-In Object-Oriented Programming (OOP), we would specify `Mario` as an object that manages its internal/private ‘state’.
+In Object-Oriented Programming (OOP), we would specify `Mario` as an object that manages its internal/private `State`.
-The behavior of `Mario` changes depending on the 'state' and is implemented as methods.
+The behavior of `Mario` changes depending on the `State` and is implemented as methods.
-The game `World` or `Level` knows its entities and must emit the `events` based on `player` inputs, for example.
+The game `World` or `Level` knows its entities and must emit the `Events` based on `Player` inputs, for example.